 The whole organization is involved in the processes

 When an organization adopts a new platform or digital tool, the whole organization becomes aware of it.
 In some cases, all members of the organization are involved in the use of the new tool, such as incident reporting, but in some cases everyone is aware, but only those responsible for the process actually use it, such as preparing a risk analysis.
-However, because there is a constant overview of activities and the result is visible to everyone, therefore the due diligence is ongoing and this is increasing the safety culture.
+However, because there is a constant overview of activities and the result is visible to everyone, the due diligence is ongoing and this is increasing the culture of safety.

 Unified processes make everyone behave in the same way and understand goals